 As a Basic Aid District, property tax revenue and enrollment growth have the greatest impact on the financial health of the District.
-Secured property tax growth is forecasted for year 2022-2023 to be 8.5%, which reflects the extremely positive residential and commercial asset valuations that are within the District's boundaries as well as Santa Clara County-wide.
-The District is forecasting 7% growth in 2023-2024 and 5% in 2024-2025.
+Secured property tax growth is forecasted for year 2023-2024 to be 7%, which reflects the extremely positive residential and commercial asset valuations that are within the District's boundaries as well as Santa Clara County-wide.
+The District is forecasting 5% growth in 2024-2025 and 5% in 2025-2026.
 Unsecured property taxes are conservatively forecasted at zero percent growth.
 The Local Control Funding Formula (LCFF) is the funding model for education in California.
 The LCFF was incorporated into the state budget but does not add or reduce revenue the District currently receives from the state in the form of the Minimum State Aid (MSA).
-The MVLA Education Foundation continues to support the District with their pledge of \$2.236 million.
-The District received \$3.423 million in revenue in the current year and is guaranteed a minimum of \$1.84 million annually related to the District's Shoreline Education Enhancement Reserve JPA with the city of Mountain View.
+The MVLA Education Foundation continues to support the District with their pledge of \$2.416 million.
+The District received \$5.839 million in revenue in the current year and \$3.423 million annually related to the District's Shoreline Education Enhancement Reserve JPA with the city of Mountain View.
+A new negoationated MOU for Shoreline is being negotiatied which will go until June 30, 2027 and could increase our annual renevue from Shoreline.